shirakami-chigusa/test-blueprint-overlays/README.md

 ### Conclusion

-`nixpkgs.overlays` in `configuration.nix` is not being applied to internal packages.
+The `nixpkgs.overlays` defined in `configuration.nix` is not being applied to internal packages.

 Is this my fault or a bug?